My 2021 PitchWars Wishlist – Shakirah Bourne

 (Rihanna waves hello)

-Though I was a newbie to writing for kids, before then I had been a freelance writer for over 10 years, and I self-published an adult literary short story collection, wrote and produced feature films, musicals, plays–I basically dabbled in most forms of writing.
+Though I had my official US debut this year, I've been been a freelance writer for over 11 years, self-published an adult literary short story collection in 2013, wrote and produced feature films, musicals, plays–I basically dabbled in most forms of writing.

 Experimenting with several forms of storytelling has helped me to develop a keen, critical eye.
 Writing literary fiction allowed me to explore human emotions and understand how to create authentic voices, scriptwriting taught me how to write visually, radio/playwriting helped to improve my dialogue skills and teaching writing developed my ability to dissect a story and give critical feedback.